Horizontal equity and vertical equity are such systems. These systems are followed to keep the process fair and maintain equality.

 Horizontal equity suggests that people with the same income levels must pay the same amount of taxes.
 It is based on equality.
 This is a socio-political concept rather than a financial concept.

 There are cases in which horizontal equity does not match the situation.
 Consider the example of tobacco tax burdens.
-A person who doesn’t use it doesn’t have to pay the tax.
+People who don’t use it don’t have to pay the tax.

 What is Vertical Equity?

 Vertical equity involves progressive taxation.
-Hence, the rich pay more tax than the poor.
+Hence, the rich pay more taxes than the poor.
 This system is proportional to the total wealth created by an individual.

 Main Differences Between Horizontal Equity and Vertical Equity